earth-mover/earthsciencesnz-immersion-day/README.md

 ### What You'll Learn

-As a Earth Sciences New Zealand participant, you'll experience firsthand how modern cloud-native data tools can transform your workflow:
+As a NIWA, MetService, or GNS participant, you'll experience firsthand how modern cloud-native data tools can transform your workflow:

-- **Discover and Access Data**: Learn how Earthmover's data catalog makes vast datasets easily discoverable and instantly accessible, eliminating the usual data wrangling bottlenecks
+- **Discover and Access Data**: Learn how Earthmover's data catalog makes vast multi-dimensional datasets easily discoverable and instantly accessible, eliminating the usual data wrangling bottlenecks
-- **Accelerated Analysis**: Experience the speed of performing complex analyses on large geospatial datasets using Xarray and Icechunk - what used to take hours now takes minutes
+- **Accelerated Analysis**: Experience the speed of performing complex analyses on large geospatial datasets using Xarray, Zarr and Icechunk - what used to take hours now takes minutes
 - **Cross-Organizational Collaboration**: See how data from different sources can be seamlessly combined to create new insights and data products
 - **Rapid Application Development**: Build a complete web application with interactive maps that queries live data - from concept to deployment in a single session